eduardxdc/eduardxdc/README.md

-💻 Junior Front-end Developer | ReactJs & Tailwindcss <br>
+🖥️ Junior Backend Developer | NodeJs
-🎨 UI Designer | Figma & Photoshop

-👨‍💻 As a tech enthusiast, I enjoy solving challenges and exploring the world of programming.
+👨🏻‍💻 As a technology enthusiast, I enjoy solving challenges and exploring the world of programming.
 I believe that "those who do what they like live on vacation", and that's why I'm constantly looking for new knowledge to improve myself within this area.

-💾 With a specialty in Front-End development with ReactJs and Tailwindcss and also as a UI Designer of web applications with the use of Figma and Photoshop, I transform ideas into high performance and interactive applications.
+👾 With a specialty in Back-end development with NodeJs and also with frameworks such as Express and NestJs for web and desktop applications, I transform ideas into high performance and security applications.

 Portfolio: shortly